Navigation

 Event Payload Structure

-To ensure consistent tracking, here’s a recommended event format:
+For consistent tracking, use this event format:

 Key Metrics to Analyze